-Cantor Alexandra S. Fox is Inaugural Cantor at Har Sinai-Oheb Shalom Congregationin Baltimore, Maryland.
+Cantor Alexandra S. Marcus (nee Fox) is Inaugural Cantor at Har Sinai-Oheb Shalom Congregation in Baltimore, Maryland.
 In 2013, she earned a Bachelor of Science in Music History from Hofstra University in New York and served as a Chaplain Intern while undergoing her Clinical Pastoral Education course at Northwest Memorial Hospital in Chicago, earning the Compassionate Cantor Prize from the Reform Cantors of Chicago.
-Cantor Fox earned a Master of Sacred Music and Cantorial Ordination from the Hebrew Union College – Jewish Institute of Religion, Debbie Friedman School of Music.
+Cantor Marcus earned a Master of Sacred Music and Cantorial Ordination from the Hebrew Union College – Jewish Institute of Religion, Debbie Friedman School of Music.
 After graduating at the top of her class, she served for two years as the cantor at Peninsula Temple Sholom in Burlingame, California where she created a pop-up adult choir and a children’s choir.

-Cantor Fox’s journey to the cantorate began when she was eight years old, inspired by her beloved childhood cantor.
-Originally from Michigan, Cantor Fox is a keyboardist, guitarist, and composer and is particularly excited to work with our many volunteer musicians.
+Cantor Marcus' journey to the cantorate began when she was eight years old, inspired by her beloved childhood cantor.
+Originally from Michigan, Cantor Marcus is a keyboardist, guitarist, and composer and is particularly excited to work with our many volunteer musicians.
 She is warm, engaging, experienced, and is looking forward to putting down roots in Baltimore.

 Emeriti